xavbart/PieceStamp/Readme.md

 Beware : The total number of pages for all listed documents as summed inside `bordereau.txt` must be consistent with the number of pages of the PDF file.
 ###Run it
-You will then just run the AppleScript, point it to the folder holding your documents, and it will do its magic.
+You will then just run the AppleScript `PiecesTracker.scpt`(could be saved as a standalone app too), point it to the folder holding your documents, and it will do its magic.

 ToDo
 -